Xiao0728/DenseExternalExpansion_VirtualAppendix/README.md

 ## Usage
-To reproduce the dense external expanson experiments, we provide a [Notebook Demo]("DenseExternalExpansion(ColBERT-PRF)_demo.ipynb")
+To reproduce the dense external expanson experiments, we provide a [Notebook Demo]("DenseExternalExpansion(ColBERT-PRF)_demo.ipynb").

 ## References